apache/trafficcontrol/docs/source/development/traffic_ops.rst

 - To run the Unit Tests: ``prove -qrp  app/t/``
 - To run the Integration Tests: ``prove -qrp app/t_integration/``

-.. note:: As progress continues on moving Traffic Ops to run entirely in Go, the number of passing tests has increased.
+.. note:: As progress continues on moving Traffic Ops to run entirely in Go, the number of passing tests has steadily decreased.
 This means that the tests are not a reliable way to test Traffic Ops, as they are expected to fail more and more as functionality is stripped from the Perl codebase.

 The KableTown CDN example
 -------------------------
 The integration tests will load an example CDN with most of the features of Traffic Control being used.
 This is mostly for testing purposes, but can also be used as an example of how to configure certain features.
 To load the KableTown CDN example and access it:

 #.
 Be sure the integration tests have been run
 #.
 Start the Traffic Ops server.
-The ``MOJO_MODE`` environment variable should be set to the name of the environment that has been loaded.
+The :envvar:`MOJO_MODE` environment variable should be set to the name of the environment that has been loaded.

 	.. code-block:: bash
 		:caption: Example Startup